Victorian Railways flat wagons: Flexi-Van traffic

-FV
+FV, FVF

 To test the method, the South Australian Railways constructed four FV wagons; two for their system and two for the Victorian Railways.

 In 1962 the VR's wagons were reclassified as FVF.
-They operated both on broad and standard gauge, although the latter was far more common.
+They operated both on broad and (from 1966) standard gauge, although the latter was far more common.
 By 1979 they were both stored.
 It is not clear whether either wagon wore the code VQAY, and they certainly never operated as such.
 Instead, in 1982, they were converted to safety wagons (to separate dangerous loads from the rest of a consist), and recoded VDSY.
 Side sills were added to strengthen the underframes, and the central turntables were removed.
 By 1988 they had been recoded to VDSF.

 TVF, TVX, VQBY, VQBX

 The concept of the flexi van was deemed a success by both the New South Wales and Victorian Railways, and 25 TVF wagons were introduced for the Victorian Railways between 1962 and 1964 for the standard gauge service between Melbourne and Sydney.

-In 1965 they were reclassified TVX.
-A further ten vehicles were built in 1965, TVX 26–35.
+Several TVF flat wagons were noted as under construction at Newport Workshops in 1962, with the first four all in service by the end of May, mounted on New South Wales Railways-supplied National Industrial C1 cast steel, SKF roller bearing bogies with clasp brakes.

+The first TVF was recorded as weighing 24 LT 3 Lcwt 1 qtr, but design revisions put 4TVF down to only 24 LT 0 Lcwt 0 qtr.
+Each TVF was rated to carry 46 LT, across two 35 ft trailers.
+By the end of May 1962 the order, originally for only five TVF vans, had increased to ten.
+Wagons 1-10 were classed TVF, and wagons from 11 onwards as TVX.

+A further sixteen vehicles were built from 1964, TVX 26–42, though with an "unusual" practice in that some wagons carried numbers in both the Victorian Railways' TVX two-digit series, and the New South Wales Railways' five-digit series.
+The ten wagons built by Goodwins in 1964 were numbered 12416-12425 in the New South Wales series (with the first two previously having been 5065 and 5066), while the Newport-built TVX33-35 and the Clyde-built wagons from TVX36 onwards were also identified as 12433 onwards.
+These new wagons differed from 1-25, where the trailers were loaded onto the wagons with facing inwards, against the new method where trailers would face outwards with their rears in the centre of the wagon.

 Four vehicles—27, 29, 31 and 32—were recoded to TVF in the early 1970s.

 During 1980–1981, the remaining fleet of sixteen vehicles was converted to ISO-compatible container wagons, and reclassed VQGX.
 Seven retained the drop-ends with the central turntable well filled in, and the other nine had whole new decks fitted.